Hacker5preme/Serversdown/README.md

 Requierements:

 - A version of python 2
-- The rest is getting installed by the script
 - You are root

 How to start the script:

 - Install the script by running: "sudo bash install.sh"